Discover how events can be used in your marketing strategy to build awareness and increase customer engagement.

 Conferences typically have multiple sessions and speakers geared towards different interests, roles within an organization, and skill levels.

 Brands can sponsor a local meetup geared towards their target audience to build brand awareness and engagement.
 These smaller, more intimate events offer brands a chance to network and build relationships with locals.
-If you have a local business, meetups are a great place to offer specials or promotions to generate new customers as well.

 Showing your appreciation to your best customers by throwing an event can increase customer satisfaction, retention, referrals, testimonials and even sales.
 Many times companies do this by hosting a breakfast, lunch, or dinner around a conference that many of their customers will be attending.